Korea Data Systems: Expansion and computer systems (1997–2001)

 Starting in the late 1990s, KDS began a sales effort to market monitors under its own name.
 In 1996, the company moved its American subsidiary, KDS USA, to an 83,000-square-foot facility in Garden Grove, California, from which the company distributed its monitors as well as conduct worldwide sales and marketing.
 In March 1997, by which point KDS was shipping 250,000 monitors monthly, the company released its first branded product, the Visual Sensations-21 (VS-21), a CRT monitor with a 21-inch-diagonal picture tube.
 In June that year, the company signed a deal with its first brick-and-mortal retail partner, CompUSA, to sell its monitors across the United States.
 In August 1998, KDS acquired the monitor business of Radius Inc., allowing KDS to manufacture high-end monitors for Macintosh systems.
 In 1999, KDS began selling monitors with Trinitron picture tubes manufactured by Sony, under the Avitron trademark.

+The front of a 1999 KDS Visual Sensations CRT monitor.

+The back informational label of the same 1999 KDS Visual Sensations CRT monitor.

 In September 1998, Korea Data Systems formed an American joint venture, eMachines, with the Korean computer company TriGem and the Japanese computer ODM Sotec.
 The three companies established eMachines to market sub-$1000 personal computers in the United States. and Japanese computer maker Sotec.
 By early 1999, eMachines was the fourth-largest personal computer manufacturer in the United States.
 Production of eMachines' computers was largely done at TriGem's factory in Ansan, with concurrent production lines in Taiwan and Japan.
 Meanwhile, KDS provided the monitors for the eMachines systems.
 Despite its initial success, eMachines faltered in the early 2000s amid quality control concerns and a botched IPO on the Nasdaq.
 In 2001, KDS president Lap Shun Hui bought eMachines from his business partners and soon thereafter took it private.
 He eventually sold it to the American computer maker Gateway, Inc., in 2004 for an estimated $289.5 million ($30 million in cash and 50 million in shares of Gateway stock).

 In November 1999, KDS USA acquired Mag Portable Technologies, a $10-million marketer of laptops based in Santa Ana, California, for an undisclosed sum.
 Mag was made a subsidiary of KDS and rechristened KDS Computers.
 Laptops under the KDS Computers brand were manufactured in East Asia.
 KDS Computers, as with eMachines, struggled with customer dissatisfaction and high rates of return and went defunct in 2003.